PrestonMui/prestonmui.github.io/cv.md

 **Works**

+Mui, Preston and Patrick Walsh.
+"Contaminated Sites and Information in Hedonic Models: an Analysis of a NJ Property Disclosure Law." *Under Review.* 2014.

 [“Demographic Trends and Growth in Japan and the United States”](http://libertystreeteconomics.newyorkfed.org/2014/10/demographic-trends-and-growth-in-japan-and-the-united-states.html) with Tom Klitgaard.
 Liberty
 Street Economics Blog.
 October 8th, 2014.